Neville Woodford Smith-Carington

 The stained glass window in the north aisle of St Mary's Ashby Folville was commissioned by the Smith-Carington family in memory of their mother Elizabeth Prince Smith-Carington and their brother Neville Woodford Smith-Carington MP.
 It was designed in 1934 by Veronica Whall.
 The subject is the Wedding Feast at Cana in Galilee and includes items of their interests, including shire horses in the left-hand panel.

 In 1890, the manor of Ashby Folville had been purchased by Herbert Smith-Carington, the son of a successful Worcester nurseryman.
-His grandson, Wing Commander John Smith-Carington inherited the Ashby Folville Estate, which extendsed to about 1200 acres, after the Second World War.
-After the Wing Commander's death, the responsibility of running the estate passed to his grandson, Alex Stroud.
+His grandson, Wing Commander John Smith-Carington inherited the Ashby Folville Estate, which extended to about 1200 acres, after the Second World War.
+After the Wing Commander's death in 2009, the responsibility for the estate passed to his grandson, Alex Stroud.